ParticulateSolutions/django-datafactory/README.md

 There are just two steps needed to install django-datafactory:

-1. Install django-paydirekt to your virtual env:
+1. Install django-datafactory to your virtual env:

 	```bash
 	pip install django-datafactory